Post Overview: A lifelong local shares the best things to do in Portland, Oregon.

 #14.
-Get drinks at the epic Departure rooftop bar
+Get drinks at Departure rooftop bar

 Imagine a warm summer night hanging out with a group of friends while enjoying drinks at a rooftop bar.
 If that sounds like your idea of fun (call me!), then Departure is the place for you.

 Departure is located in the heart of downtown Portland (one block from Pioneer Courthouse Square, lovingly known as “Portland’s Living Room”).
 This is a great place to hang out and get some great views of Portland.